EVCV/Premium-hosting-version-2-website/INITIAL.md

 **2. Image Placeholders & Manifest:**
 -   All images within the site templates will initially use a dynamic placeholder service (e.g., `https://via.placeholder.com/`).
 This allows developers to build layouts with correctly sized images before final assets are available.
 -   A central manifest file, `IMAGE_MANIFEST.md`, will be created in the project root.
 This file will serve as the single source of truth for the design team, listing every required image, its context, dimensions, and a description of the required creative.

+**Image Naming Convention:**
+-   All images must follow the format `premium-hosting-[descriptive-name]` to maintain consistent branding and improve SEO.
+-   Examples: `premium-hosting-hero-background`, `premium-hosting-server-icon`, `premium-hosting-testimonial-quote`, `premium-hosting-wordpress-logo`.
+-   This naming convention must be applied to all image files in the manifest and final assets.

 **3. Default Pricing Data:**
 -   The central pricing file, `/src/data/pricing/plans.json`, will be created immediately and populated with placeholder plan data.